 You can integrate your e-commerce provider with your medical insurance provider to get a list of all known allergies.
 This will make sure you won’t order any food that has something you are allergic to.
 This would work even while ordering food online.
 Would look something like:

 “Our records indicate that you are allergic to peanuts.
 Your order has trace amounts of peanuts in it.
 Do you want to continue?”

 Deep integration to devices and life

 E-commerce will be deeply integrated into every device and gadget you have.
 You won’t simply be shopping via the website from your computer or via an app on your mobile.
 Your refrigerator will be able to keep track of the quantity left in your milk, how much ketchup you have left, etc, and will order them when required from your e-commerce provider like Amazon Fresh.
 Sensors in your bathrooms will measure the amount of shampoo, toothpaste, soap, and you can set them to order automatically.
-Another cool thing would be built in sensors, for example shampoo bottles will have sensors in them, and will order refills consequently so you don’t need to take time to log on and purchase.
+Another cool thing would be built-in sensors, for example, shampoo bottles will have sensors in them, and will order refills consequently so you don’t need to take time to log on and purchase.

-Lockers like mail boxes for goods
+Lockers like mailboxes for goods

-Right now, one of the major inconveniences of ordering online is that, you might miss the delivery of an item if you are not at home.
-I expect package lockers, that appears like our current mailboxes before every house on the block, that are electronically locked with a password or keyword and have a camera surveillance for security.
+Right now, one of the major inconveniences of ordering online is that you might miss the delivery of an item if you are not at home.
+I expect package lockers, that appears like our current mailboxes before every house on the block, that is electronically locked with a password or keyword and have a camera surveillance for security.
 You will have to grant access to one of the lockers (of an appropriate size depending on the size of your package) when you order something online.
 Your eCommerce website will know the size of your lockers because you would set them in your shipping section during your checkout process.

 What do you think?
 What do you think will be a trend in 5, 10, even 20 years from now?
 Comment below.